Raphire/Win11Debloat/README.md

 # Win10Debloat
-Win10Debloat is a simple powershell script that allows you to remove most pre-installed windows 10/11 apps, disable bing in windows search, disable tips and suggestions across the OS (such as the lockscreen, startmenu and settings) and declutter the windows explorer by hiding certain folders (such as 3D objects) from the sidebar aswell as disabling certain context menu options that a regular user would likely never use.
+Win10Debloat is a simple and lightweight powershell script that removes pre-installed windows 10/11 bloatware apps and declutters the experience by disabling or removing intrusive interface elements and context menu items.
+The script is specifically designed to be simple, quick and most importantly safe to run, it does not touch any essential windows files, settings or programs that could cause issues in the future.

-You can pick and choose which modifications you want the script to make, but the default settings should be fine for most people.
+You can pick and choose exactly which modifications you want the script to make, but the default settings should be fine for most people.
 All of the changes can be reverted using the registry files that are included in the 'Regfiles' folder, and all of the apps that are removed by default can easily be reinstalled from the microsoft store.

 ### The windows 10 default settings will:
 - Remove all bloatware apps from [this list](#these-apps-will-be-deleted-by-default).